-Engineered strand floating bamboo floors, which are made using a fiberboard or multi-ply base and a real solid wear layer of strand woven bamboo, have wax layering on the click design all the way around the plank which helps prevent water from getting below the planks and growing mold.
+Engineered strand floating bamboo are floors made using fiberboard or a multi-ply base and an excellent wear layer of strand woven bamboo.
+There is a wax layering on the click design all the way around the plank that helps prevent water from getting below the planks and possibly growing mold.

-They also employ the strength of strand-woven bamboo, which is one of the hardest wood materials in the world according to the Janka Hardness scale, and high-density fiberboard (HDF) or multi-ply eucalyptus plywood cores.
+In addition to high-density fiberboard (HDF) or multi-ply eucalyptus plywood cores, engineer bamboo floors also employ the strength of strand woven bamboo, one of the hardest wood materials in the world according to the Janka Hardness Scale.
 Basically, in a fight between engineered bamboo floor and Batman, Batman would lose. ;o)

-The best part, if you’re looking for a floor that has brawn and beauty, is that engineered bamboo floors can be customized using various finishes and textures to suit any design scheme.
+The best part is that if you’re looking for a floor with brawn and beauty, engineered bamboo floors come in various colors, finishes, and textures to suit any design scheme.

 What about refinishing the engineered bamboo floors?

-You may have heard – incorrectly – that one drawback to engineered floors is that they can’t be refinished if they start to wear with age.
-Luckily, some of the best bamboo flooring companies have solved that problem by creating a thick wear layer that can be sanded down and refinished two times.
+You may have heard – incorrectly – that one drawback to engineered floors is they can’t be refinished if they start to wear with age.
+Luckily, some of the best bamboo flooring companies have solved this issue by creating a thick wear layer that can be sanded down and refinished two times.

-Furthermore, with strand woven bamboo that’s probably two more than you’ll need in your lifetime.
-So, now you can rest easy with the knowledge that engineered bamboo floors will be great for your home (and especially your basement) and you can refinish them if they do start to wear.
+Furthermore, with strand woven bamboo, it’s doubtful you’ll ever need to refinish your floors in your lifetime.
+So, now you can rest easy with the knowledge that engineered bamboo floors will be great for your home (and especially your basement), and you can refinish them if they do start to wear.

-Another benefit is that, if you’ve installed you engineered bamboo flooring using the click-lock method, you can easily remove and replace individual planks that may have been damaged without needing to refinish the entire floor.
-This is particularly useful in the case of localized occupational flooding, i.e. an overloaded washing machine from a 70s sitcom.
+Another benefit is that if you’ve installed your engineered bamboo flooring using the click-lock method, you can easily remove and replace individual planks that may have been damaged without needing to refinish the entire floor.
+This is particularly useful in localized occupational flooding, i.e., an overloaded washing machine from a 70s sitcom.

-What about solid and strand- woven bamboo floors?
+What about solid and strand weaved bamboo floors?

-Both types of flooring are able to withstand moisture and humidity much better than hardwoods and can be installed in basements without any problems.
-Solid bamboo floors, however, must be glued down in basements, using an adhesive with a vapor barrier.
+Both types of flooring can withstand moisture and humidity much better than hardwoods.
+They can usually be installed in basements without any problems, as long as proper humidity levels are maintained.
+However, solid bamboo floors must be glued down in basements using an adhesive with a vapor barrier.

-How do I install bamboo floor over concrete?
+How do I install bamboo flooring over concrete?

-The good news is that its super easy to install a bamboo floor over concrete, even for DIY-ers.
-All you have to do is choose your method – there are pros and cons to both – and follow some simple instructions.
+There are multiple ways to install bamboo flooring over concrete.
+All you have to do is choose your method (there are pros and cons to both), and follow some simple instructions.
 See how easy it was for the people in the video below to do?

 Gluing the bamboo floor down

-In this method, you’ll be using a specially-designed trowel to apply an adhesive with a moisture barrier to the concrete floor before laying the planks down.
-The type of adhesive you need depends on how much moisture your concrete floor releases, so you’ll need to test for that beforehand – don’t worry, there’s a section about that below.
+In this method, you’ll be using a specially-designed trowel to apply an adhesive with a vapor barrier to the concrete floor before laying the planks down.
+The type of adhesive you need depends on how much moisture your concrete floor releases, so you’ll need to test for that beforehand.
+And don’t worry, there’s a section about that below.

-Much like scrapbooking or collage, all you need to do is place the bamboo planks on top of the glue and leave it to dry.
-Just make sure that you clean up any glue spills asap as it can ruin the finish on your beautiful bamboo floors.
+Much like scrapbooking or collage crafting, all you need to do is place the bamboo planks on top of the glue and leave it to dry.
+Just make sure you clean up any glue spills ASAP because it can ruin the finish on your beautiful bamboo floors.

 Pros and Cons